Virginia Institute of Marine Science

 Prepared for: Virginia Marine Resources Commission and U.S. Fish & Wildlife Service For Sampling During: Calendar Year 2009 and Previous Years

 Bonzek, C. F., Gartland, J., Johnson, R. A., & Latour, R. J. (2010) ANNUAL REPORT - 2009 Data collection and analysis in support of single and multispecies stock assessments in Chesapeake Bay: The Chesapeake Bay Multispecies Monitoring and Assessment Program.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/Q50M-NP62
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/Q50M-NP62